Build Mode · · 16 min read

 Three Scenarios

-True Partnership: You remain the managing partner with real authority.
+True Partnership: You remain managing partner with real authority.
 The platform provides technology, back-office support, and growth capital.
-You run day-to-day operations with a lighter administrative burden.
+You run day-to-day operations with lighter administrative burden.

 Operator Under Oversight: You retain the title but report to platform leadership.
 Major decisions require approval.
 You're executing someone else's strategy.